 The film Invictus is based on Nelson Mandela’s pursuit to unite racially divided South Africa with the Rugby World Cup, enlisting François Pienaar to spearhead the effort.
 Morgan Freeman stars as President Nelson Mandela and Matt Damon as François, both earning Academy Award nominations for their roles.

-Francois Pienaar, with twenty nine international caps to his name, reached the highest peak in rugby union: he captained his country South Africa, to World Cup victory in 1995 on home turf and was presented the Webb Ellis Trophy by Nelson Mandela.
+François, with twenty-nine international caps to his name, reached the highest peak in rugby union: he captained his country South Africa, to World Cup victory in 1995 on home turf and was presented the Webb Ellis Trophy by Nelson Mandela.

-Francois' skills in diplomacy were a clear feature in South Africa’s passage from isolation to acclamation on the world rugby stage.
-A trained lawyer, Francois is an eloquent and articulate spokesman who is often quoted on a wide range of issues from rugby to business and from journalism to politics.
+François’ skills in diplomacy were a clear feature in South Africa’s passage from isolation to acclamation on the world rugby stage.
+A trained lawyer, François is an eloquent and articulate spokesman who is often quoted on a wide range of issues from rugby to business and from journalism to politics.

+Having played a vital role for both his province and his country, François became player-coach of the struggling north London club Saracens.
+With him at the helm, Saracens’ form underwent a dramatic transformation.
 Pienaar eventually retired as a player and took over as Saracens CEO in 2000.
-The club ended the 2000/2001 Premiership season in fifth place, but the following year was less successful and with Saracens facing relegation Francois stepped down as coach and CEO, sensing that the club would benefit from a fresh perspective.
+The club ended the 2000 – 2001 Premiership season in fifth place, but the following year was less successful and with Saracens facing relegation François stepped down as coach and CEO, sensing that the club would benefit from a fresh perspective.